openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Shared dependency advantages
 ----------------------------

-- Encourages runtime consistency across all types of dependencies.
-If our MFEs use the same version, we significantly reduce the cognitive load and context switching involved in working with multiple MFEs, cut down on visual inconsistencies at runtime, etc.
+- When MFEs use the same version of a given dependency we see many benefits: significant reduction of developer cognitive load and context switching involved in working with multiple MFEs, fewer visual inconsistencies at runtime, and more.
+The `Approach`_ section has more details on how we foresee this working.
 - Reduces runtime bundle size.
 We'll ship far less code to the client across a user's browsing session.

 Caveat: "build time" and "dependency maintenance"